 If you are a health care provider, use this guide from the National Immigration Law Center to learn more about the rights of health care providers and their patients.

-Free and Charitable Clinics are safety-net health care organizations that utilize a volunteer/staff model to provide a range of health services.
-Visit National Association of Free & Charitable Clinics to find free or charitable health clinics in your area.
+Free & Charitable Clinics are safety-net health care organizations that utilize a volunteer/staff model to provide a range of health services.
+Visit Free Clinic Association of Pennsylvania to find free or charitable health clinics in your area.

 Federally Qualified Health Centers